How to Research and Define an App Monetization Strategy

 Another prudent step is to research competitors’ monetization strategies while you are doing competition research.
 You can gather insights into how they are making money and what model they are using to do so.
 For more in-depth data, you can gather market intelligence from sources like App Annie to see which model is performing better given your category of application, which can give you an idea of where the most opportunity lies.

-Business Strategies For Ancillary Products
+Business Strategies for Ancillary Products

 While less common, there are a wide range of mobile apps that are created to support another product or service.
 Consequently, these aren’t typically developed with the intention of generating revenue.
-One example is an app we developed in partnership with a home services company, which allows customers to schedule technician appointments without having to contact a call centre.
+One example is an app we developed in partnership with a home services company, which allows customers to schedule technician appointments without having to contact a call center.

 Many of these types of apps are designed with the intention of supporting key business objectives.
 In the home services example, the purpose was to allow users to access account and product details and easily manage their service appointments with the goal of improving the customer experience.